 Though the Bible has been translated into Swahili and missions agencies have focused on the Bajun, there are only a few known believers among them.

-* Ask the Lord to raise a triumphant Church among the Bajun for the glory of His name!
+Ask the Lord to raise a strong Church among the Bajun for the glory of His name!

 |Profile Source: Bethany World Prayer Center|

 |Global Prayer Digest: 2010-01-01|

 |People Name in Country||Bajuni|

 |Population all Countries||131,000|

 |Progress Scale||1 ●|

 |Alternate Names||Bajun; Bajun Shirazi; Shirazi|